 RFID: When radio waves are used to track, read, and capture information that lives in a tag that is attached to a piece of merchandise.
 This technology is at the heart of many real-time inventory solutions.

-Sales-Per-Shopper: The number of sales divided by the foot traffic count, during a selected time period.
+Sales-Per-Shopper: ATS multiplied by conversion rate, during a selected time period.
 This metric gives insight into to the overall performance of a store, as well as informing the effectiveness of individual associates.

 STAR: An acronym for shopper-to-associate-ratio, which is the number of shoppers divided by sales associates that are in a store, at any time.
 Typically, the lower the STAR, the higher the level of service.